My favourite new openings of 2016

 The Hippo Taproom (please note that The Hippo Taproom has now closed down)

 323 Sauchiehall Street, Glasgow G2 3HW

-I love Hippo Beers on Queen Margaret Drive, and now the guys have opened a beer bar on Sauchiehall Street (where Cocktail & Burger used to be).
+I love Hippo Beers on Queen Margaret Drive (also closed down), and now the guys have opened a beer bar on Sauchiehall Street (where Cocktail & Burger used to be).
 I was pretty drunk when I visited so my memories are not all that sharp, but I do know that they have a great selection of beers.
 This place is practically an oasis in the wasteland of Sauchiehall Street so if you're looking for something interesting to drink, head here.

 91B Berkeley Street, Glasgow G3 7AR

 Opened by the folks behind Cubatas, Horn Please is an Indian restaurant doing modern food unlike anything I've seen in Glasgow before.
 Some of the menu is a bit "out there" – like bread pakora – but provided you're a bit adventurous I think you'll love it.
 Have a look at the menu and you'll know if it's for you.